LiveHelperChat/detoxify-flask-container/README.md

-# Detoxify Rest API docekr image
+# Detoxify Rest API docker image

 HTTP API to classify the toxicity of text messages.
 This was inspired by [detoxify-flask-container](https://github.com/nedix/detoxify-flask-container) with a few changes